andleebk857-sys/python-data-analyst-portfolio/README.md

 * High salary percentage indicates salary imbalance risk.
 * Department cost share highlights budget-heavy departments.

 These KPIs can help management optimize payroll and workforce planning.
+## Executive Dashboard Insights

+# 1. Salary Cost Concentration
+The Sales department has the highest total salary cost, indicating critical technical dependency.

+# 2. Salary Imbalance
+Average salaries in Sales are significantly higher than Finance,  suggesting potential imbalance.

+# 3. Workforce Distribution
+HR has the highest number of employees, which may indicate operational workload concentration.

+# 4. Recommendation
+Management should review Sales compensation and staffing to avoid burnout and imbalance.